 Disinformation, Misinformation, and the Anti-Vax Campaign

-Delegitimizing the Covid vaccines isn’t just about spreading the perception that they’re not safe
+Delegitimizing the Covid vaccines isn’t just about spreading the perception that they’re not effective

 This is an odd moment in the history of the Covid-19 pandemic.
 On the one hand, developing countries around the world are clamoring for Covid vaccines, access to which has so far been dominated largely by wealthy countries.
 At the same time, there’s a burgeoning anti-vaccination campaign in those wealthy countries that’s doing everything it can to sow distrust and skepticism of the very vaccines developing countries can’t even get their hands on.
 Americans and Western Europeans are in the uniquely privileged position of being able to easily protect themselves against Covid.
 But anti-vaxxers are working very hard to convince them not to.